Lesson 5 - The Christmas Story The Rest of the Story

 How to Make Butterfly Ornament:

 1. Print out the butterfly pattern and use it as a template to cut butterfly shapes from brown paper grocery bags or glitter paper.
-(Patterns for this craft are available to members on The Resouce Room and as an instant download above.)

 2. Glue a mini craft stick to the middle of the butterfly.